ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-08-18-More-than-a-Trophy.markdown

 On August 1st, we invited Quinten to come to a FIRST LEGO League kickoff event so he could see the contest that he had designed the trophy for.
 Quinten told us that seeing the FIRST LEGO League challenge and understanding what teams have to accomplish was inspiring and is helping him finish up his design.

 We thought that teams would want to know the story behind the trophy.
 It is one of persistence.
-We hope that all teams who win one of Quiten's trophies next April stop and take a moment to remember what trophy represents.
+We hope that all teams who win one of Quinten's trophies next April stop and take a moment to remember what the trophy represents.

 ![]({{ site.baseurl }}/assets/images/CoachCorner/Quinten3.jpg)